-A fixed and floating charge over the assets of the Company has been entered into between the Company and the State.
-The Company has granted the fixed and floating charge to the State as security for the due and punctual performance of the Company's obligations under or in connection with the charge, the Project Objectives Agreement, the Intellectual Property Agreement or the Events Agreement.
+A general security agreement over the assets of the Company has been entered into between the Company and the State.
+The Company has granted a security interest over all present and after acquired property to the State as holding for the due and punctual performance of the Company's obligations under or in connection with the charge, the Project Objectives Agreement, the Intellectual Property Agreement or the Events Agreement.